 \paragraph{Overview of the paper}

 Like any other practical GoF, the NPLM method operates as a 2ST by comparing the data $\data$ with a reference data set $\reference$, as previously described.
 Furthermore, it entails optimising the model parameters in order to single out the best-fit to the data, $f_\what(x)$, by a supervised training on the $\data$ and $\reference$ data sets.
 The whole procedure is thus very similar to the one of classifier-based approaches to GoF, as we will outline in Section~\ref{NPLMvsC-GoF}.
-A comparison with C-GoF methods, with which it shares such strong similarities, is thus the natural first step for a comparative assessment of the NPLM performances.
+A comparison with C-GoF methods, with which it shares many features, is thus the natural first step for a comparative assessment of the NPLM performances.
 The simplest C-GoF method~\cite{Lopez-PazO17} is studied in Section~\ref{NPLMvsC-GoF}.
-NPLM is found to perform better in all the benchmark problems that have been considered for the comparison, and not exposed to strong sensitivity failures for specific types of anomalous data sets.
+NPLM generally outperforms the other methods in all the benchmark problems considered in this work, and it does not show any critical failure.

-The comparison is extended in Section~\ref{NPLMdef} to a more general class of C-GoF tests that we design following suggestions from the literature and based on the following logic.
-Two major peculiarities single out NPLM among C-GoF methods.
-The first one is that the entire data sets $\data$ and $\reference$ are employed both for the training and for the evaluation of the trained model.
-Training-test splitting is instead more naturally considered in the classifier-based approach.
-The second NPLM peculiarity is the choice of the metric to be evaluated on the trained classifier output.
-As in Neyman--Pearson testing, this is provided in NPLM by the log likelihood-ratio between the ${\rm{H}}_\what$ and the R hypotheses, a quantity that has no interpretation as a classification metric.
-In Section~\ref{NPLMdef} we investigate variants of the NPLM method that eliminate these peculiarities, opting for training-test splitting rather than in-sample evaluation, or for standard classification metrics rather than the likelihood ratio.
+The comparison is extended in Section~\ref{NPLMdef} to a more general class of C-GoF tests that we design following suggestions from the literature based on the following logic.
+Two important features separate NPLM from existing C-GoF methods.
+First, the entire data set is employed for both training and evaluation.
+In contrast, a train-test split is more natural for a classifier-based approach.
+Second, the NPLM evaluation metric is provided by the log likelihood-ratio between the ${\rm{H}}_\what$ and the R hypotheses, as in Neyman--Pearson testing.
+This quantity has no immediate interpretation as a classification metric.
+In Section~\ref{NPLMdef}, we investigate variants of the NPLM method that eliminate these peculiarities, opting for a train-test split rather than in-sample evaluation, or for standard classification metrics rather than the likelihood ratio.
 Following Friedman's suggestion~\cite{Friedman:2003id}, the usage of univariate GoF metrics (listed in Appendix~\ref{app:OneD}) is also investigated.
 The study of these C-GoF inspired NPLM variants reveals that both these two peculiarities of the NPLM method are beneficial for the sensitivity.

-Though somewhat outside the main line of development of the present paper, it is interesting to compare the NPLM performances on one-dimensional data with those of traditional univariate GoF methods.
-The results are presented in Appendix~\ref{NPLMvs1d}.